hpe-storage/python-3parclient/README.rst

     :target: https://pypi.python.org/pypi/python-3parclient
     :alt: Downloads

-HPE Alletra 9000 and Primera and 3PAR REST Client
+HPE Alletra 9000 and HPE Primera and HPE 3PAR REST Client
 =================================================
 This is a Client library that can talk to the HPE Alletra 9000 and Primera and 3PAR Storage array.
 The HPE Alletra 9000 and Primera and 3PAR storage array has a REST web service interface and a